 Provides a rough estimate on the light loss and corresponding range of scale values to consider during optimization.
-The full A percentile parameter can be provided to remove outliers.
+A percentile parameter can be provided to remove outliers.
 It is recommended to first use `st_screen_twl()` to remove poor quality days.

 Arguments